plausible/website/_articles/plausible-open-source-and-privacy-first-web-analytics-plugin-for-wordpress.md

 * Plausible, unlike Google Analytics, is not a free as in beer product.
 We don't sell your site data and we don't use it for any other purpose.
 We choose the subscription business model rather than surveillance capitalism

 * There's a 30 day free trial with no credit card required.
-If you find Plausible useful, you can subscribe and the plans start at $6/month or $4/month when billed annually all based on the number of page views your sites have
+If you find Plausible useful, you can subscribe.
+The plans start at $6/month or $4/month when billed annually and are based on the number of page views your sites have

 ## What are the other features of Plausible Analytics for WordPress?